sanjayrajpurohit36/Book-Record/README.md

 # To start Node Server.
 # install dependencies
-npm install
+Note: Go to root folder and then type: npm install

 # vue server with hot reload at localhost:8000
-Note: Go to root folder and then type npm run dev
+Note: Go to root folder and then type: npm run dev

 # build for production with minification